 "Guilt?"
 Kade shrugged.
 "The agent who called is the same one who had Rafe escorted out with an order not to return until he could act like a civilized person, not an animal."

 Rafe, Kade's twin, had contacted the humans for help finding the little girl a few weeks prior but hadn't been given the warmest of responses.
 The agents had hundreds of missing shifter cases.
 Molly was only one of many lost kids.
 The explanation hadn't soothed Devin, not when Molly's sister, Megan, was crying for her twin.

 "Look."
 Xander motioned to the side of the house with a jerk of his head, his black hair swinging with the move.
 He shoved it out of his eyes with an annoyed grunt.
 "Guess the humans will have to sit this one out."

 Devin turned his attention to the group moving from the house to the five-car garage.
 Close to a dozen shifter males surrounded a human woman and a little girl.
 Only glimpses of the two females were visible between the tight circle of bodies, but Devin saw enough.
 Molly's white-blonde hair was unmistakable.
 So was the human's hand twined with the largest of the lion shifters.

 "Yeah.
 They're members of Edmund's pride."
 The aura surrounding them was one Devin was intimately familiar with.
 He'd watched it fade as his sister's rapist lay dying in a pool of his own blood.

 "Devin's right.
 They're from the Krisban pride."
 Kade gripped the steering wheel with claw-tipped hands.
 "Last I heard, they were in trouble with the human government for keeping human females as sex slaves too."

-“So what are we going to do with them?”
+"So what are we going to do with them?"
 Devin asked, even though he knew the answer.
-As a lower member of the pride, he understood his place in the pride’s hierarchy.
-His rank didn’t allow him to order his alpha around.
+As a lower member of the pride, he knew his place, and that didn't allow him to order his alpha around.

 "Invoke Pride law."